developerphilo/kenya-vue-js/README.md

-# Handling routes and best practices in Vue
+# Speaker Talk On "Routing In VueJs" Vuejs Kenya Virtual Meetup

+This is a simple project on demonstration of using vue-router

+## Tech Stack Used
+ - VueJs
+ - Vue-router

-###This is a simple project on handling routes in VueJs
+### This is a simple project on handling routes in VueJs

-## Project setup
+#### Project setup
 ```
 npm install
 ```